-What should you do if your drinking water comes from a private well?
+What if your drinking water comes from a private well?

 Find a lab